callumnelson/applicant-front-end/README.md

 ## **Ice Box:**
 * [x] Admin portal to manage users and resources
-* [x] Redirect from landing page to specific profile page if user is logged in
+* [x] Redirect from landing page to specific profile page if a user is logged in
 * [x] Multidminesional sorting and filtering on jobs and resources
 * [ ] Add a Coach role
 * [ ] Add a Coach dashboard